berndoJ/revenge-of-lllattice-writeup/README.md

 In order to dynamically assess what the challenge logic does, we need a way of simulating design.
-In addition, we also need to be able to interact with the design in order to send and recieve data from the UART interface hinted to by the prompt.
+In addition, we also need to be able to interact with the design in order to send and receive data from the UART interface hinted to by the prompt.

 In the top module definition of the optimized Verilog file, we see that there